Reviews You Can Rely On

 Credit: Abriah Wofford

-The Fujitsu Fi-8170 performed slightly slower than its iX1600 sibling.
-While its page-per-minute average speed of 22.2 is slightly behind its sibling's speed, it has a much larger 100-page automatic document feeder.
+The Fujitsu Fi-8170 is worth an honorable mention alongside its iX1600 sibling.
+While its page-per-minute average speed of 18.9 is astounding, and it has a much larger 100-page automatic document feeder, the price makes it unreasonable for anyone aside from those working in a high-intensity office setting.
 The automatic feeder allows you to blaze through a 100-page document in just a few minutes, a feat that would require slowing down to reload the document feeder of the iX1600 and nearly all other scanners we tested.
-The capacity of the Fi-8170 earned it recognition for being one of the best high-volume scanning devices you can put in your home office.
+The capacity of the Fi-8170 earned it recognition for being one of the best high-volume scanning devices you can put in your workplace.

 scanner - large document capacity and speed are key features of the fi-8170.